 Residents of The Cayman Islands can bank anywhere in the world and the government of The Cayman Islands will not receive any information about their private bank accounts overseas.
-Non-residents of The Cayman Islands who open bank accounts there however will have their private banking information shared with the government of their country of residence.
+Non-residents of The Cayman Islands who open bank accounts there however will have their private banking information shared with the government in their country of residence.

 That makes countries like The Cayman Islands excellent choices to become a resident but terrible choices for an offshore bank account if you value banking secrecy.
 There are 31 voluntary secrecy countries where you can establish a paper residency.
 Residency in any of these countries is one of the best CRS loopholes.

 Establish a Trading Company in a Low Corporate Tax Country

 The OECD’s demolition of banking secrecy is targeted at overseas savings and investment accounts.
 It’s not targeted at companies overseas who’re engaged in trading activities.
 If you establish an overseas company that has an office and is engaged in business in its country of incorporation, that company’s banking information is not reportable under the CRS rules.
 This is one of our favourite CRS loopholes.

 Simply incorporate a new company in a low tax jurisdiction like Ireland.
 Use local directors to open the bank account and have a local registered office.
 The right boxes will be ticked on the bank’s systems for it being a local trading company.
 You can then use that company for whatever purpose you want.
 You’ll be safe in the knowledge that its banking information won’t be reported to any foreign government under the CRS disclosure rules.